z4kn4fein/stashbox-mocking/README.md

 ```

 ## Rocks
-You can use the auto mock framework by creating a `StashRocks` instance wrapped in a using statement, on it's disposal it will call `Verify()` on all the configured expectations.
+You can use the auto mock framework by creating a `StashRocks` instance wrapped in a using statement, on its disposal it will call `Verify()` on all the configured expectations.
 ```c#
 //begin a test scope
 using (var stash = StashRocks.Create())